-For state government agencies, the Enterprise Information Technology (IT) Architecture Standard, 2370 Electronic Commerce-Electronic Signature, identifies approved and recommended products.
-An agency should also consider long-term digital preservation as defined by the Kentucky Department for Libraries and Archives (KITS 4055).
+For state government agencies, the Enterprise Information Technology (IT) Architecture Standard, 2370 Electronic Commerce-Electronic Signature, identifies 3 approved and recommended products.

 Regardless of the technology chosen, the key to demonstrating the trustworthiness of a record and its signature is by demonstrating and documenting the trustworthiness of the system that creates and manages the record and signature.
 Sufficient and appropriate systems documentation is key in establishing that the signature is authentic and reliable.